MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/text.md

 |GUID        |123e4567-e89b-12d3-a456-426655440000                                  |**Value:** 123e4567-e89b-12d3-a456-426655440000 </br> **Original text:** 123e4567-e89b-12d3-a456-426655440000 |
 |Quoted text |Enter the value in the "value" field                                  |**Value:** "value" </br> **Original text:** "value"                                |

+>[!NOTE]
-The **Recognize entities in text** action supports 14 different languages.
+> The **Recognize entities in text** action supports 14 different languages.
 However, some entities may not be available for specific languages.
 You can find more information about language restrictions in [Microsoft Recognizers Text - Supported entities across cultures](https://github.com/microsoft/Recognizers-Text#supported-entities-across-cultures).

 ## Text actions